 Vacation Periods: Halls are closed during vacation periods as announced in the University Calendar.
 During this time Residence Life Staff are not available, and meals are not served.
 Students do not have access to their rooms, which are checked and dead bolted for safety and security reasons.
 Students that attempt unauthorized hall access during holiday periods will be charged a $100 fine.

-Prior to leaving for vacation, residents will be given information about 'self check-out' and are required to:
+Prior to leaving for vacation, residents will be given a 'Fall Semester Closing Checklist' and are required to:

 Failure to do so will result in a $75 fine.